andreysmelter/cv/index.md

 `2017`
 **Andrey Smelter**, Eric C. Rouchka, and Hunter N.B.
 Moseley.
-“Detecting and accounting for multiple sources of positional variance in peak list registration and spin system grouping.”
-Journal of Biomolecular NMR, [doi:10.1007/s10858-017-0126-5](http://dx.doi.org/10.1007/s10858-017-0126-5)
+“Detecting and accounting for multiple sources of positional variance in peak list registration and spin system grouping”, Journal of Biomolecular NMR, [doi:10.1007/s10858-017-0126-5](http://dx.doi.org/10.1007/s10858-017-0126-5)

 **Andrey Smelter**, Morgan Astra, and Hunter NB Moseley.
-“A fast and efficient python library for interfacing with the Biological Magnetic Resonance Data Bank.”
-BMC bioinformatics 18.1 (2017): 175, [doi:10.1186/s12859-017-1580-5](http://dx.doi.org/10.1186/s12859-017-1580-5)
+“A fast and efficient python library for interfacing with the Biological Magnetic Resonance Data Bank”, BMC bioinformatics 18.1 (2017): 175, [doi:10.1186/s12859-017-1580-5](http://dx.doi.org/10.1186/s12859-017-1580-5)

-## Professional Meeting and Poster Presentations
+## Presentations at Scientific and Professional Meetings

-`2015`
-“Automated Assignment of Magic-Angle-Spinning Solid-State Protein NMR Spectra”, **Andrey Smelter**, Indraneel Reddy, Eric C. Rouchka, Hunter N.B.
-Moseley, UT-KBRIN Bioinformatics Summit, Buchanan, TN

-`2016`
-“Automated Assignment of Magic-Angle-Spinning Solid-State Protein NMR Spectra”, **Andrey Smelter**, Eric C. Rouchka, Hunter N.B.
-Moseley, UT-KBRIN Bioinformatics Summit, Cadiz, KY
+`2018`
+“Isotopic Enumerator: a Python package to facilitate isotopically-resolved annotation and deposition of metabolomics data”, **Andrey Smelter**, Hunter N.B.
+Moseley, Resource Center for Stable Isotope-Resolved Metabolomics Symposium, Lexington, KY

 `2017`
 “Registration and grouping algorithms in protein NMR derived peak lists and their application in protein